scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 repository.
 When the form is filled in and the “launch” button is clicked, BinderHub takes the following actions:

-1. Check out the repository at the version that is specified.
+1. **Check out the repository** at the version that is specified.
-2. Compare the version specified in the URL with the versions that have been built for this repository in the registry (if a branch is given, BinderHub checks the latest commit hash)
+2. **Check the latest commit hash**.
+BinderHub compares the version specified in the URL with the versions that have been previously built for this repository in the registry (if a branch is given, BinderHub checks the latest commit hash on this branch)
-3. If the version has *not* been built, launch a repo2docker process that builds and registers an image from the repository, then returns a reference to the registered image.
+3. If the version has *not* been built, **launch a repo2docker process** that builds and registers an image from the repository, then returns a reference to the registered image.
-4. Create a temporary JupyterHub user account for the visitor, with a private token.
+4. **Create a temporary JupyterHub user account** for the visitor, with a private token.
-5. Launch an interactive JupyterHub user session that sources the repo2docker image in the registry.
+5. **Launch a JupyterHub user session** that sources the repo2docker image in the registry.
 This session will serve the environment needed to run the repository, along with any GUI that the user specifies.
-6. Once the user departs, destroy the temporary user ID as well as any remnants of their interactive Jupyter session.
+6. **Clean up the user session**.
+Once the user departs, Binder destroy's the temporary user ID for the user's unique session, as well as their temporary files from their interactive session (steps 4 and 5).
+The Docker image for the repository persists, and will be used in subsequent launch attempts (as long as the repository commit hash does not change).

 Once a repository has been built with BinderHub, authors can then share a URL that triggers this process.
 URLs for BinderHub take the following form: